 Barker shoes have a distinguished history and have been making exceptional footwear in England for over a century.
 Only the most select leathers are hand picked and the uppers are, still to this day, shaped on the last by hand.
-There are an abundance of time honoured techniques that continue to be carried out by Barker's skilled craftsmen which include slow natural drying and polishing.
-This is why each and every shoe produced by Barker has an individuality & character that cannot be equalled by machine made shoes.
+There are an abundance of time honoured techniques that continue to be carried out by Barker Shoes skilled craftsmen which include slow natural drying and polishing.
+This is why each and every shoe produced by Barker Shoes has an individuality & character that cannot be equalled by machine made shoes.

-Currently the most popular & recognisable design from Barker shoes.
+Barker McClean is currently the most popular & recognisable design from Barker shoes.
 With its wingtip detail & suede inserts it is now available in a variety of colours.

 Barker Shoes Origins: